 Richard Daley served as mayor of Chicago for 22 years and is the longest-serving mayor in the city's history.
 In 2011 he joined Katten, where he draws on his vast knowledge, experience and relationships globally to contribute to the success of the firm's clients.

 A distinguished public servant

-During Richard's more-than two decades as mayor, from 1989 to 2011, Chicago transformed into a prominent player in the global economy.
+During Richard's more than two decades as mayor, from 1989 to 2011, Chicago transformed, becoming a more vibrant city and playing a prominent role in the global economy.
 Richard earned a reputation — both in Chicago and around the world — for enhancing quality of life in Chicago, improving its public schools, strengthening its economy and helping Chicago become among the most environmentally friendly cities in the world.
 After being elected mayor to complete the term of the late Harold Washington, he was reelected five times.

 He has received numerous public service awards, including the National Jefferson Award for Greatest Public Service by an Elected or Appointed Official from the American Institute for Public Service and the Public Service Leadership Award from the National Council for Urban Economic Development.

 In 2011, Richard was appointed distinguished senior fellow at the University of Chicago Harris School of Public Policy.
 He also was appointed co-chair of President Barack Obama's 100,000 Strong Initiative, which aimed to dramatically increase the number and diversity of American students studying in China as a means of expanding intercultural understanding and to enhance people-to-people ties between China and the United States.